kompot/opi-targalt/README.md

 ## TODOs

-- make sure that an audio fragment fits within a timeframe and speed it up in case it doesn't
 - add simpler running within docker
 - add ability to sync subtitles (shift sync), probably automatic based on other subtitles? right now this command could be used